 Ohio Revised Code 4301.62 states that no person shall have in their possession an open container of beer or intoxicating liquor in a liquor store, motor vehicle, or in any public space.
-If you are charged with an Ohio open container, you should reach out to our Columbus alcohol crime attorneys at as soon as possible.
+If you are charged with an Ohio open container, you should contact to our Columbus alcohol crime attorneys at (614) 500-3836 as soon as possible.

-To face an Ohio open container charge, you must have been carrying an open alcoholic drink in any of the following circumstances:
+To face an open container charge in Central Ohio, you must have been carrying an open alcoholic drink in any of the following circumstances:

-Nearly every day, people are left with an Ohio open container charges.
-During every OSU football season, thousands of open container tickets are issued to tailgating fans.
+Nearly every day, people receive open container charges in Columbus.
+During every OSU football season, thousands of tickets are issued to tailgating fans.

 An open container charge is a minor misdemeanor, punishable by up to a $150 fine.
 However, it’s important to note that a charge of alleged beer or intoxicating liquor consumption may lead to larger open container fines as well as the potential for imprisonment.
 If you consume alcohol in a vehicle that is not an exception, you may be left with a fourth-degree misdemeanor which may lead to a fine of up to $250 and up to 30 days in jail.